federicomarini/simrec/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this version (1.0.1) I have:

-* Changed http --> https, adding the trailing slashes; the links are now directing to the correct location of the content
+* Edited the approach to document the package man page within roxygen
-* Added a reference to the method in the Description: field, using the <doi:...> format
+* Added a Session info section in the vignette
-* Shortened the title
-* Removed commented code from the examples
-* Handled gently the setting of global graphical parameters in the functions
+* Fortified the code to avoid the usage of the "T" variable name

-## Test environments

-* local R installation, R 4.0.3
-* Mac OS 10.15.7 (on GitHub Actions), R 4.0.3
-* ubuntu 18.04.5 (on GitHub Actions), R 4.0.3
-* Windows Server 2019 10.0.17763 (on GitHub Actions), R 4.0.3
-* win-builder (devel)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.